Augusta02/Augusta02/README.md

 ### Data Science and Web3

 I am Augusta from Lagos, Nigeria.
-I am currently a Python/Data Science Instructor and also manage the DatafestAfrica community as a Community Manager and Wada Developer Community.
+I am currently a Python/Data Science Instructor and also manage the DatafestAfrica community as a Community Manager, Wada Developer Community and a student.
 I really enjoy learning programming languages and sharing my progress as a Data Scientist.
 I am a Web3 enthusiast, Recently, I have been focusing on Blockchain market analysis, utilizing my data analytical skills to understand the current trends and future possibilities in the field.

 ### Skills: Data Analysis/ Machine Learning / PYTHON / HTML / CSS / SQL